Corporate Governance Guidelines

 Other Board Service

 No director of the Company shall serve on the boards of more than three other publicly-held entities.
 Directors who are serving as executive officers of public companies may not serve on the board of more than one other publicly-held entity in addition to the Company’s Board of Directors.
-Service on the boards of subsidiary companies with no publicly traded stock, non-profit organizations and non-public for-profit organizations is not included in this calculation.
+Service on the boards of subsidiary companies with no publicly traded stock (or that issue only debt), non-profit organizations and private companies is not included in this calculation.
 Moreover, if a director sits on several mutual fund boards within the same fund family, it will count as one board for purposes of this calculation.
 The CEO shall not serve on additional boards of any for-profit entity without the express consent of the Board of Directors.

 In addition, directors should advise the chair of the Nominating and Corporate Governance Committee in advance of accepting an invitation to serve on the board of another for-profit organization.